Dragon's Lair

 “Not sure if it's a bad port or a problem with modern PC setup (graphics cards or boosted CPUs), but it's unplayable.”

 The story in "Dragon's Lair" is often described as simplistic and lacking depth, primarily serving as a backdrop for quick-time events rather than a fully developed narrative.
-While it features charming animation and a classic quest to save a princess, many reviewers note that it feels more like an interactive film with minimal plot progression, making it less engaging by modern storytelling standards.
-Overall, the game is appreciated for its artistic quality but criticized for its repetitive and shallow storyline.
+While it features charming animation and a classic quest to rescue a princess, many reviewers note that it feels more like an interactive film than a traditional game, with minimal character development and repetitive gameplay.
+Overall, it appeals to those seeking nostalgic visuals and straightforward action, but may disappoint players looking for a rich, engaging story.

 “It's not a 'story where you are the hero' type but rather an interactive film.”